eddie-energy/architecture/arc42/quality-requirements/implementing-act/implementing-act.md

 ### SGTF Procedure 6: Read near real-time flow from smart meter

-![](./figures/read-near-real-time-data-from-smart-meter.png)

-## Stimulus

-There is a different stimulus for every use case, as shown below.
-- Procedure 2: The final customer fills out the Permission form of the EDDIE Framework, and the EDDIE Framework initiates the process of accessing the historical validated data from the Regional Data-sharing Infrastructure.
-- Procedure 4: Either the final customer or the Metering Data administrator initiates this process.
+Content: a smart meter outputs near real-time data directly from the P1 port.

-- Procedure 6: The EDDIE framework, i.c.
+Stimulus: The EDDIE framework, i.c.
 AIIDA (the Adminsitrative Inhouse Interface for Data Access) is triggered by a message received by the smart meter.

-## Response

-There is a different response for every use case, as shown below.
-- Procedure 2: The EDDIE Framework follows the process indicated by the SGTF use case 2 (show in the diagram above) to access the historical validated data of the customer.
-- Procedure 4: The revocation of an active Permission is finall
-- Procedure 6: The smart meter data is processed by The EDDIE framework, i.c.
+Response: The smart meter data is processed by The EDDIE framework, i.c.
 AIIDA, and made distributable to eligible parties.

+![](./figures/read-near-real-time-data-from-smart-meter.png)